0reoKing/blurredfox/README.md

 ## Installation

-Same as the original blurredfox however once Installed you need to enable dark theme in firefox settings.
+Same as the original blurredfox however once installed you need to enable dark theme in firefox settings.